 Q: How do students apply for the Clinic?

-A: Interested students must submit an Immigration Law Clinic application and resume to Professor Andrea Ramos.
-The Clinic will give preference to third- and fourth-year students who have not had prior in-house clinic experience and to students with immigration, public interest and other work or volunteer experience.
-Fluency in a relevant language other than English is preferred, but not required.
-Selection will not be based on academic rank.
+A: Interested students must submit an Immigration Law Clinic application available on the Portal at MySWLAW.
+The Clinic gives preference to third- and fourth-year students who have not had prior in-house clinic experience and to students with public interest and other work or volunteer experience.
+Fluency in another language is not required.
+Selection is not be based on academic rank.

 Q: When does the class meet?

-A: The class meets on Tuesdays from 2 to 4 p.m.
-The classroom component will focus on substantive and procedural law, professional responsibility and development of advocacy skills.
+A: The class meets on Tuesdays from 1:30 to 3:30 p.m.
+The classroom component focuses on substantive and procedural law, professional responsibility and development of written and oral advocacy skills.